kelvingarcia/compiti/README.md

 Próximos passos:

-- Adicionar flags de feito, não feito e atraso nos cards dos eventos.
-- Fazer toggle da página inicial funcional
+- Implementar funcionalidade do toggle do página inicial
-- Implementar exibição do menu
+- Implementar toggle do status no card do evento